-During 2019, I invested a lot of time in understanding the state of the collectibles market (also known as alternative assets, treasure assets, and tangibles), so I thought I'd share some highlights for those who are approaching it anew in 2020.
+Over the past year or so, I invested a lot of time in understanding the state of the collectibles market (also known as alternative assets, treasure assets, and tangibles), so I thought I'd share some highlights for those who are approaching it anew.

 First, the space encompasses quite a variety of tangible assets.
 Some are obvious - precious metals, classic automobiles, and fine art.
 Some are less obvious (at least they were to me) such as wine and furniture.
 Here's an approximate breakdown of the overall market by asset type.